IntelRealSense/librealsense/readme.md

 Linux and OS X | [![Build Status](https://travis-ci.org/IntelRealSense/librealsense.svg?branch=master)](https://travis-ci.org/IntelRealSense/librealsense) |
 Windows | [![Build status](https://ci.appveyor.com/api/projects/status/y9f8qcebnb9v41y4?svg=true)](https://ci.appveyor.com/project/ddiakopoulos/librealsense) |

 Librealsense is a cross-platform library (Linux, OSX, Windows) for capturing data from the Intel® RealSense™ F200, SR300 and R200 cameras.
-This effort was initiated to better support researchers and developers in domains such as robotics, virtual reality, and the internet of things.
+This effort was initiated to better support researchers, creative coders, and app developers in domains such as robotics, virtual reality, and the internet of things.
 Several often-requested features of RealSense™ devices are implemented in librealsense, including multi-camera capture.

 Developer kits containing the necessary hardware to use this library are available for purchase at [this link](http://click.intel.com/realsense.html).
 This project is separate from the production software stack available in the [Intel® RealSense™ SDK](https://software.intel.com/en-us/intel-realsense-sdk), namely that librealsense only encompasses camera capture functionality without additional computer vision algorithms.